OnelioViera/mern-tutorial-v1/README.md

 # MERN Tutorial-v1
 ## Backend Development

-1. Open a terminal and create a new directory for the project called `mern-tutorial` and `cd` into it and open in your coder.
+1. Open a terminal and create a new directory for the project called `mern-tutorial` and `cd` into it and open it in your coder.
     - Create a file named `backend` in the `root directory`.

     **(All the routes, controllers and models will be located in this folder.)**